everton-grs/IEEE-Dosimetry-Strategies-for-Non-Autonomous-UV-C-Robots/README.md

 </p>

 ---
-Resources and extra documentation for the manuscript "Dosimetry Strategies for Non-Autonomous UV-C Robots" published in IEEE Latin America Transactions.
-This repository contains all files required to reproduce the results presented in the article, including editable figures and experimental data.
+Supplementary materials for the manuscript *“Dosimetry Strategies for Non-Autonomous UV-C Robots”*, published in IEEE Latin America Transactions.
+This repository contains all the files necessary to reproduce the results presented in the article, including editable figures and experimental data.

 **Authors:**
 - Maikel Roberto Siqueira Gambeta-Leite ([ORCID: 0009-0007-6842-4706](https://orcid.org/0009-0007-6842-4706))
 - Rodrigo Araujo Real ([ORCID: 0009-0001-8284-4949](https://orcid.org/0009-0001-8284-4949))